rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 As Elliott points at the same pair of boots the kid touched earlier, she suddenly laughs, recalling a funny story.
 The story turns out rather grim – describing a traffic accident that she was caught in.

 ”My foot got run over by a car once, but I was saved by a pair of Doc Martens similar to these,” she explains.
 “It must’ve saved my feet.
 I mean, the boots were torn up!
 The accident caused a Lisfranc fracture on my leg, and since I had to put a cast on, I couldn’t walk for 6 weeks.
-But if I had worn something else,I truly believe it could’ve been much worse.”
+But if I had worn something else, I truly believe it could’ve been much worse.”

 Her misfortunes seem to be part of a continuing trend, recalling a recent incident where she stubbed her toe on her keyboard stand.
 “I think I’ve probably pissed off the god of feet?” she jokes.
 “If this thing keeps up, I hope it's for something good instead – like stepping onto a $100 note, or something.”

+The conversation moves on to the rest of her outfit, one Elliott explains she bought for an MOE interview.
+“Enough with my boots, I actually want to tell you about my plaid pants!
+My default look is usually a pair of Uniqlo jeans, paired with a black tee.
+But I figured that wouldn’t be appropriate for something so adult – hence the pants.”

+In fact, Elliott’s currently teaching music at an international school as well as tutoring.
+Currently a tutor to primary school kids, she’s keen on helping them academically, while also wanting to provide them a platform to be heard.
+“I believe children need that.
+By being a teacher, I can be a champion for them, and that feels right to me.”

 \-